FarronF/limerick-council-meetings/meetings/2025/04/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 5th March 2025.md

 On the proposal of Councillor Ruddle, seconded by Councillor Scanlan, it was agreed to

-allocate €500 to Athea United Football Club.---
+allocate €500 to Athea United Football Club.
+---
 4

 On the proposal of Councillor Foley, seconded by Councillor Scanlan, it was agreed to allocate